RachelMatlis/rgb-color-game/README.md

 <p>
 The user has to match RGB numbers with the correct colored square displayed below by clicking on it.
-Users can choose to play on easy mode, hard mode or super-hard mode.

  I made the game by using vanilla JavaScript, HTML, and CSS.
 </p>